 IRON REPLACEMENT — A serum ferritin concentration lower than 45 to 50 mcg/L (ng/mL) has been associated with an increased severity of restless legs syndrome/Willis-Ekbom disease (RLS/WED), and iron replacement is suggested if the serum ferritin level is lower than 75 mcg/L [5,6].
 Iron therapy should not be prescribed empirically because it may result in iron overload, especially in patients with previously unsuspected hemochromatosis.

-This recommendation is based on evidence supporting a role for iron deficiency in the pathophysiology of RLS/WED and three small randomized placebo-controlled studies showing a clinical benefit in patients receiving iron replacement therapy: one in adult patients with serum ferritin ≤75 mcg/L treated with oral iron , one in patients with end-stage renal disease and functional iron deficiency treated with intravenous iron dextran , and a third in patients with moderate to severe RLS/WED treated with intravenous ferric carboxymaltose .
+This recommendation is based on evidence supporting a role for iron deficiency in the pathophysiology of RLS/WED and several small randomized placebo-controlled studies showing a clinical benefit in patients receiving iron replacement therapy: one in 18 adult patients with serum ferritin ≤75 mcg/L treated with oral iron , one in 25 patients with end-stage renal disease and functional iron deficiency treated with intravenous iron dextran , and two trials in patients with moderate to severe RLS/WED treated with intravenous ferric carboxymaltose [9,10].

 Iron supplementation can be supplied orally or intravenously.
 Intravenous delivery has the advantage of replenishing iron stores more quickly than oral therapy but it is less convenient and carries a risk of serious infusion reactions, including anaphylaxis.
 There are no direct comparisons of intravenous versus oral iron supplementation in patients with RLS/WED, and available data do not show clear superiority of one route of administration over the other.
 (See "Treatment of iron deficiency anemia in adults", section on 'Allergic and infusion reactions'.)